ArchiveTeam/wpull/CONTRIBUTING.md

 * Describe *what* you changed and *why* you changed them.
 * Set GitHub merge options to merge into `develop` if you branch from `develop`.

+GitHub will also run tests on the code.
+If there is an error, please take a look at to see if it is related to your PR.
+See Testing above.
+Sometimes the build is broken and may not be your fault.
+If you need to make more changes, add your commits to the submitted branch.
+If the issue can't be resolved easily, close the PR and make a new one when ready.